 Australia is deepening bilateral cooperation with Israel, in particular around innovation.
 In December 2015, Tel Aviv was announced as one of five offshore innovation Landing Pads as part of the Government’s National Innovation and Science Agenda.
 Australia is also negotiating a number of treaties with Israel on innovation and a double taxation agreement.

 People to people links

 Australia’s relations with Israel are underpinned by a vibrant Australia-Jewish community, which numbers about 90,000.
 There are 9,229 Israel-born people living in Australia, an increase of 18.5 per cent from 2006 (2011 census).
 People born in Israel mostly live in Victoria (44 per cent) and NSW (36.6 per cent).
 It was recently estimated that Australia has the highest number of Holocaust survivors per capita in the Jewish Diaspora.

 High-tech exports fuelled Israel’s high economic growth in the 1990s, reaching a high of 7.4 per cent in 2000 before slowing in subsequent years.
-Recent forecasts estimate that the Israeli economy will grow by around 3.25 per cent in 2016 and 2017.
-GDP growth was over 2 per cent in 2015.
+In the last five years the economy has grown steadily, and continuing strong foreign investment, tax revenue, and private consumption levels have helped the economy recover quickly from shocks such as the conflict with Hizballah in 2006.
+Recent forecasts estimate that the Israeli economy will grow between 2.8 and 3.0 per cent year-on-year in the next two years (2016, 2017).
+GDP growth was 2.5 per cent in 2015.